-Specifically, I want to push back against the following erroneous points of conventional wisdom that I think tend to undergird legal and policy debate about digital surveillance: (1) privacy is the key issue; (2) transparency is the key solution; (3) the policy options are limited to opt-in or opt-out; (4) surveillance advertising is necessary to support free services; and (5) the FTC is toothless absent new federal legislation.
-All of those statements, which I've heard repeatedly presented as truisms, are flawed.
+Specifically, I want to push back against the following erroneous points of conventional wisdom that I think tend to undergird the legal and policy debate about digital surveillance: (1) privacy is the key issue; (2) transparency and choice are the key solutions; (3) the policy options are limited to opt-in or opt-out; (4) surveillance advertising is necessary to support free services; and (5) the FTC is toothless absent new federal legislation.
+All of those statements, which I've heard repeatedly presented as truisms, have obvious flaws on closer examination.
 Today, I want not only to explain why I believe they are flawed but also to outline a vision for an ad-supported internet future that is better grounded in the realities of today's markets and the law.